-The Mac-Pac Eating and Wrenching Society is a motorcycle riding group from the Philadelphia area.
-We welcome and encourage riders of all marquis to join.
-We are chartered by the BMW MOA (#289) and BMW RA (#314).
+The Mac-Pac Eating and Wrenching Society is primarily a BMW Motorcycle Club that covers the South East Pennsylvania region around the Philadelphia area.
+However we welcome and encourage riders of all marquis to join.
+We are a BMW MOA (#289) and BMW RA (#314) Chartered Club.
 We eschew the formalities of a central leadership function and avoid large group rides.

 A brief description of the Mac-Pac by Tom Cutter.